Steinardarri/rust-blog-and-stuff/README.md

 [Preview](https://steinardth.xyz)

-I used [maxjmohr's](https://github.com/maxjmohr/personal_website) project as a template
+I used [Max Mohr's](https://github.com/maxjmohr/personal_website) amazing website as a template

 ## How to run